 A focus is on studies in the Arctic, including key issues in marine chemistry and long-distance transported pollutants like mercury and persistant organic pollutants.
 Another focus is on different aspects of oil pollution.
 We emphasise projects that involves cooperation with biologists working within the Environmental Toxicology specialisation.
-You will find more about the research within the field of environmental chemistry here.

 There are two main components to the Masters programme:

 - Theoretical and methodological courses, some compulsory and some elective (60 ECTS credits)